-Other uncomfortable symptoms can cause considerable harm to your teeth and hinder the use of your jaw and teeth together.
+Other uncomfortable symptoms can cause considerable harm to your teeth.
+They can also hinder the use of your jaw and mouth altogether.
 Our dentists have experience treating complex dental concerns related to bite function.
-We offer personalized and comprehensive treatment plans that address the cause of TMJ-related symptoms such as headaches.
-Premier Dental Care offers in Lancaster and Palmdale.

 Are My Headaches an Oral Health Concern?

-TMJ disorders affect the alignment, function, and health of the jaw, muscles, and joints.
-Many patients may experience painful symptoms due to bruxism, an uneven bite, or trauma to the jaw joint.
+TMJ disorders affect the alignment, function, and health of your jaw, muscles, and joints.
+Many patients experience painful symptoms because of bruxism, an uneven bite, or trauma to the jaw joint.
 Patients with a malfunctioning jaw joint also often experience chronic headaches.

 Treating Dental Headaches

-A variety of treatment methods can be employed depending on the underlying cause of your headaches.
-We’ll determine if you have a TMJ disorder, are grinding your teeth, have a misaligned bite, or a combination of these factors.
+Doctors can use a variety of treatment methods, depending on the underlying cause of your headaches.
+We’ll determine if you have a TMJ disorder, are grinding your teeth, have a misaligned bite, or a combination.
 For starters, a change in lifestyle habits can help.
 We can teach you exercises to help release tension and relax your jaw and facial muscles.

-Oral appliance therapy is used for issues with TMJ disorders.
-A night guard is worn at night to prevent you from grinding your teeth together.
-It also positions your jaw so that your bite is aligned correctly when you’re asleep.
-This should help you wake up without any facial pain.
+Our dentists provide oral appliance therapy for patients with TMJ disorder symptoms.
+Dr. Naguib will create a night guard for you to wear at night.
+The guard will prevent you from grinding your teeth together.
+It also repositions your jaw so that your bite aligns correctly when you’re asleep.

 Headaches FAQs